Bolsonaro thanks China for fast-tracking COVID-19 vaccine supplies

+“They are already being sent to Brazil and will arrive in the next few days,’ he said in a Twitter post.

+The supplies are enough to produce about 8.5 million doses of Sinovac Biotech’s COVID-19 vaccine at Sao Paulo’s Butantan biomedical center, the lab said.

-Bolsonaro tweeted that China has also fast-tracked approval for supplies of active ingredients to make AstraZeneca’s COVID-19 vaccine in Brazil.
+China had also fast-tracked approval for supplies of active ingredients to make AstraZeneca’s COVID-19 vaccine in Brazil, Bolsonaro tweeted.

 Bolsonaro, a far-right former army captain who says he will not take any COVID-19 shot, has been criticized for the slow and patchy nature of Brazil’s vaccine rollout.